rweich/userscript-template/README.md

 Start the release by manually by executing the [release workflow](.github/workflows/release.yml) in your GitHub actions.
 This will use the current state of the main branch to create the userscript files.

+### Installation

+To run this script an userscript manager is required.
+E.g. Greasemonkey, Tampermonkey, Violentmonkey.

+Install the userscript by downloading the latest release: [userscript-template.user.js](https://github.com/rweich/userscript-template/releases/latest/download/userscript-template.user.js).

+The userscript manager should install it automatically when the download is triggered.
+If not, check its respective docs.

 ## License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Frweich%2Fuserscript-template.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Frweich%2Fuserscript-template?ref=badge_large)